 All SuSanA materials are freely available following the opensource concept for capacity development and non-profit use, so long as proper acknowledgement of the source is made when used.
 Users should always give credit in citations to the original author, source and copyright holder.

-Urban urine diversion dehydration toilets and reuse Ouagadougou, Burkina Faso (draft)
+Case study of sustainable sanitation projects Urban urine diversion dehydration toilets and reuse Ouagadougou, Burkina Faso - draft